-There are many aspects to the overall health of this most important organ, with Arjuna boosting heart function, protecting it from damage and healing cardiac injury or trauma.
+There are many health aspects to this most important organ.
+Arjuna can address some of these by boosting heart function, protecting it from damage and healing cardiac injury and trauma.
 In many animal model studies, Arjuna extract has shown to reverse the damage to heart muscle.

 Arjuna contains many powerful antioxidants including gallic acid, ellagic acid and oligomeric proanthocyanidins (OPC’s).
 These flavonoids, in particular the OPC’s, have been found to protect the heart from damaging oxidative stress.
 Furthermore, Arjuna bark influences an increase in levels of superoxide dismutase, catalase and glutathione levels.
 This action provides protection against oxidative stress, with a particular affinity for heart tissue.